 Will you opt for physical and/or digital publications?
 This is somewhat of a no-brainer for healthcare practitioners, so find the right publication for your area of expertise.
 It's important to make sure, however, that you're in the right global region for your service, especially when building up a new brand in the digital realm.

 For instance, suppose you are based in the United Arab Emirates.
-Then, you’ll want to choose a .ae domain name.
+Then, you'll want to choose a .ae domain name.
 You may wonder, what is .ae domain?
-It’s a United Arab Emirates domain name and is crucial if you want to build your practice in that region and create a strong local presence online.
+It's a United Arab Emirates domain name and is crucial if you want to build your practice in that region and create a strong local presence online, especially when you want to choose a .ae domain name that aligns with your geographic targeting and audience trust.

 Marketing strategies